 We take ears of white, sweet corn that is still in the husks, and lay them in a big horno, or outdoor adobe oven, and cover them with wet potato sacks,” says Shirley Martinez of Martinez Farms, which produces more than 100 pounds of chicos a year.
 “We make a hot wood fire, cover the horno completely with adobe and mud, and leave the corn to steam overnight, which gives chicos their smoky flavor.
 We take the corn out the next day, pull the husks all the way back, and hang them to sun-dry for at least a week.”
 The fruits of this fall’s labors, she says, will be sold next year.

 Continuing my search for traditional ways to serve them, most of the recipes were simple dishes of chicos and beans, using pinto beans.
-You’ll find my version and recipe below, but first I want to talk about a challenge I’ve accepted.

 I am joining Dogwood Photography’s 52 Week Photography Challenge.
 Dale Foshe, a Wilmington, NC photographer and challenge organizer says, “This challenge is designed to push your photography to the next level.
 Over 52 weeks, you’ll alternate between shooting portraits, landscapes, and artistic assignments.”